alexsu52/technology_update/2025/Q3/technology_update.md

 - **Qronos: Correcting the Past by Shaping the Future... in Post-Training Quantization** ([https://papers-pdfs.assets.alphaxiv.org/2505.11695v2.pdf](https://papers-pdfs.assets.alphaxiv.org/2505.11695v2.pdf))
 *Department of Mathematics University of California, San Diego, AMD*

+The paper introduces Qronos, a new state-of-the-art post-training quantization (PTQ) algorithm for compressing LLMs.
+Its core innovation is that it unifies two critical error-handling strategies for the first time: it corrects for the "inherited" error propagated from previous layers and the "local" error from weights quantization within the current layer.
+This dual approach yields state-of-the-art results for small LLMs like Llama3-1B/3B/8B models.
+It can serve as a drop-in replacement for existing methods like GPTQ, offering run efficiently on resource-constrained hardware like AI laptops.
 <p align="center"><img width="100%" height="100%" src="./figures/Qronos.png"></p><br/>